Rari-Capital/nova/docs/spec.md

         - If the relayer does not approve enough input tokens the strategy will cause a "hard revert" which means the entire call will revert (preventing a message from being sent to pay out the relayer and undoing any actions taken by the relayer in the tx).

   - Request creators must approve the amount of WETH neccessary to pay for `(gasPrice * gasLimit) + tip` before making a request.
     - 30% of the tip will be sent back to the request creator if the strategy reverts to incentivize good behavior.
     - The registry will refund the request creator for any gas unused by the call on L1.

+  - **Data about the request (calldata, strategy, gas price, etc) are hashed along with a "nonce" assigned to request to generate a unique identifier known as the execHash that will be used to reference the request.**

 - Users and relayers can claim input tokens via a seperate function on the registry.